-American spaceflight is entering a new era, with two NASA astronauts — Doug Hurley and Bob Behnken — scheduled to lift off from the U.S. for the first time in almost a decade.
+American spaceflight is entering a new era, with two astronauts — Doug Hurley and Bob Behnken — scheduled to lift off from the U.S. to the space station for the first time in almost a decade.
 The launch of the SpaceX Crew Dragon will also usher in the next phase of the space race: private companies ferrying NASA astronauts.
-Spectrum News has everything you need to know about the historic flight, from the development of the Crew Dragon capsule to a nationwide LIVE broadcast of the launch itself from Kennedy Space Center.
+Spectrum News has everything you need to know about the historic flight, from the development of the Crew Dragon to a nationwide LIVE broadcast of the launch from Kennedy Space Center.

 From Port Canaveral to the Indian River Lagoon to the beaches, there are many easy-to-access sites along the Space Coast to watch Kennedy Space Center and Cape Canaveral rocket launches.
 Florida's Space Coast has a great list of more than a dozen rocket launch viewing sites, with descriptions and maps.
 Check it out here!

-(Sources: SpaceX, NASA, United Launch Alliance, 45th Space Wing, Boeing, Kennedy Space Center Visitor Complex, Lockheed Martin, FireFly Aerospace, Virgin Galactic, Blue Origin)
+(Sources: SpaceX, NASA, United Launch Alliance, Space Launch Delta 45, Boeing, Kennedy Space Center Visitor Complex, Lockheed Martin, FireFly Aerospace, Virgin Galactic, Blue Origin)

 ATLANTIS: Kennedy Space Center